 Figure 4.
 The water table defined the upper saturated part of an unconfined alluvial aquifer.
-Because the flow of water is from the alluvial aquifer to the stream, the stream is considered to be gaining.
+In the figure, the flow of water is from the alluvial aquifer to the stream and the stream is considered to be gaining.

 Figure 5.
 Hydraulic head is equivalent to the elevation of the water table above sea level.
 The hydraulic gradient is the change in hydraulic head $(h_1 - h_2)$ over a horizontal distance L in the direction of ground-water flow.